envill/RCourse3Project/README.md

 6- Calculate the means of this secondary dataset.
 Group by Subject/Activity

-7- Save this last dataset as "tidy_data.txt"
+7- Save this last dataset as "TidyData.txt"